Veams/documentation/methodology/instruments/components/methodology__components.md

 ### General

 Components are reusable HTML snippets.
-That means, one page can display multiple identical Components with different data.
+One page can display multiple identical Components with different data.

-1. Components always closely related to content.
+1. Components are always closely related to content.
-2. Components content is a variable and can change on different contexts/pages.
+2. Component's content are variables and can change in different contexts.
-3. Components generic and can be used all over your project.
+3. Components are generic and can be used all over your project.
-4. Components can contain Components.
+4. Components can contain other components.

-### Why do we use Components?
+### Why you should we use components?

-Because of reusability.
-With reusability you can build building block libraries (we had, see [Veams-Components](/veams-components/index.html)).
+The main reason to use components is reusability.
+Reusability allows you drop components into your pages and not only will they just work, they will look they way were designed, too.

+Veams has a library of components.
+You can install them and snap them together like legos to quickly build pages.

+To learn more about Veam's component library, see [Veams-Components](/veams-components/index.html)).

 [//]: #     ({{/wrapWith}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})